Addendum to Rules Governing Collection Development

 Table of Contents

-The Collection Development Policy encompasses all materials that fall within the jurisdiction of the Library and is subject to regular scrutiny and revision in order to keep pace with changing and expanding University programs.
+The RCD encompasses all materials that fall within the jurisdiction of the Library and is subject to regular scrutiny and revision in order to keep pace with changing and expanding University programs.
 The role of collection development activities is, therefore, to build, shape, and maintain the best possible set of resources that support the research and academic needs of the University within budgetary and space limitations.
 Since the Library exists to support the University’s curriculum and research needs, the library collection should parallel the development of the University itself.

 Levels of Collection Development